AndreasBrochs/Logging/README.md

 Logging information to the console using **Serilog** much easier then Ilogger

-Need to download nuget packages Serilog and Serilog.Sinks.Console
+Need to download nuget packages Serilog and Serilog.Sinks.Console and Serilog.Sinks.ApplicationInsights